locationtech/geomesa/docs/tutorials/geomesa-examples-authorizations.rst

        -visibilities <visibilities>

+You can also ingest data with visibilities using geomesa command line tools by including the --visibilities option, specifically ``--visibilities user`` in this example.

 The visibility string can be anything valid for your Accumulo instance.
 For the rest of this exercise, we are going to assume the visibility string is ``user``, and the Accumulo table is ``gdelt_auths``.
 You can